 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-One who specializes in astronomy.
+- noun One who specializes in astronomy.

-- n.
-One who is versed in astronomy; a scientific observer of the stars; a student of the laws of the heavenly bodies, or the principles by which their motions are regulated, with their various phenomena.
+- noun One who is versed in astronomy; a scientific observer of the stars; a student of the laws of the heavenly bodies, or the principles by which their motions are regulated, with their various phenomena.

-- n. obsolete An astrologer.
+- noun obsolete An astrologer.

-- n. a physicist who studies astronomy
+- noun a physicist who studies astronomy

 Etymologies